Chart Color Schemes

 Taylors Lakes has shown very soft population growth performance across periods assessed by AreaSearch

-As of November 2025, the estimated population of Taylors Lakes is around 15,257 people.
-This figure reflects an increase of 83 individuals since the 2021 Census, which reported a population of 15,174.
-The recent resident population estimate by AreaSearch is 15,251, based on analysis of ABS ERP data released in June 2024 and validation of 18 new addresses since the Census date.
-This results in a population density of approximately 2,023 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Overseas migration contributed around 71% to recent population growth in the suburb.
+As of Nov 2025, the population of Taylors Lakes statistical area (Lv2) is estimated at around 15,255, reflecting an increase of 81 people since the 2021 Census.
+This increase represents a growth rate of approximately 0.5%.
+The resident population was estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, which showed a figure of 15,248.
+An additional 18 validated new addresses since the Census date contributed to this increase.
+This results in a population density ratio of 2,023 persons per square kilometer for Taylors Lakes (SA2), which is higher than the average seen across national locations assessed by AreaSearch.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, they use VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Looking ahead, Taylors Lakes is projected to increase by 582 persons to 2041, reflecting a total growth of approximately 3.8% over the 17-year period, based on aggregated SA2-level projections.
+The primary driver of population growth in the area was overseas migration, contributing approximately 71% of overall population gains during recent periods.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Looking ahead, lower quartile growth is anticipated for national areas, with the Taylors Lakes (SA2) expected to increase by 582 persons to 2041 based on aggregated SA2-level projections.
+This reflects an overall increase of approximately 3.8% in total over the 17-year period.

 Frequently Asked Questions - Population